trinidj/phrolova-project-v2/data/resonators/lingyang/talents.md

 ### Diligent Practice

 Under the Striding Lion state, within 3s after each Basic Attack, the next Mountain Roamer will deal an additional Glacio damage, equal to 150% of Mountain Roamer damage, considered as Resonance Skill damage.

----

-## Intro Skill: Lion Awakens

-Lingyang appears and deals Glacio damage.

----

-## Outro Skill: Frosty Marks

-Lingyang releases a shock wave centered on the skill target, dealing Glacio DMG equal to 587.94% of Lingyang's ATK to targets within the range.